dreazz/Pokeguess/readme.md

 ## MVP (DOM - CANVAS)
-This game is made with DOM manipulation.
+This game is made with DOM manipulation.The game will show a blurry image with 4 different pokemon names where if the player chooses right he will sum points but if not he will lose lives to a max of 3.

 Files it contains: